Dynamic Link Network Emulation: a Model-based Design: Introduction

+A very well-known alternative method is the use of network simulators \cite{6487111}.
+Through network simulation, researchers can mimic the basic functions of network devices and study specific network-related issues on a single computer or high-end server.
+However, the adequacy of simulated systems is always in question due to the model abstraction and simplification.
 At the same time, not simulation but emulation for the related networks can also be a solution \cite{10.1007/978-3-030-32216-8_49}.
-Network emulation provides the necessary mechanisms to reproduce the behavior of real networks at low infrastructure costs compared with physical testbeds while achieving better realism than simulations since it allows the interaction with interfaces, protocol stacks and operating systems.
-Moreover, it allows to perform continuous testing on the final implementation without having to make any changes in the solution once deploying it in a real network.
-However, the emulation of dynamic networks i.e., networks whose parameters change, complicates the emulation architecture.
-For example, satellite communication links have different up/down bandwidth capacity, large delays (due to distant objects), and the links' capacities may change due to external interference, propagation conditions (weather), traffic variations (due to the shared medium), or others.
-Therefore, it is extremely important to have methods that allow us to control key parts of the emulation over time, such as the generation of traffic or the link property (capacity, delay) reconfiguration in order to build a proper digital twin of the environment of interest which is the main focus of this work.
+Network emulation provides the necessary mechanisms to reproduce the behavior of real networks at low infrastructure costs, compared with physical testbeds while achieving better realism than simulations since it allows the interaction with interfaces, protocol stacks and operating systems.
+Moreover, there is a possibility to perform continuous testing on the final implementation without having to make any changes in the solution once deploying it in a real network.
+However, the emulation of dynamic link networks, i.e., networks whose link parameters change, complicates the emulation architecture.
+For example, certain radio-frequency links have different up/down bandwidth capacity \cite{gandhi2021design}, large delays (due to distant transmitters), and the links' capacities may change due to external interference, propagation conditions (weather), traffic variations (due to the shared medium), or others.
+Therefore, it is extremely important to have methods which allow controlling key parts of the emulation over time, such as the generation of traffic or the modification of the link property values (capacity, delay).
+These are required in order to build a proper emulation environment of interest which is the main focus of this work.

-To cope with such requirements, we herein propose a dynamic network emulation and traffic generation which combines the functional realism and scalability of virtualization and link emulation to create virtual networks that are fast, customizable and portable.
-Note that, verifying that the digital twin behaves as the original system with respect to a set of (physical) properties is out of the scope of this paper.
-However, the interested reader may refer, for example to our previous work \cite{emul_verif_nca2020}.
+To cope with such requirements, we herein propose a dynamic link network emulation and traffic generation which combines the functional realism and scalability of virtualization and link emulation to create virtual networks that are fast, customizable and portable.
+The main contributions of this paper are: \textbf{i)} a design and architecture of a dynamic link network emulator that meets current and future link emulation needs by the effective use of software technologies, such as virtualization (containers and virtual machines) and Linux kernel capabilities; \textbf{ii)} a dynamic link network emulator that provides a fast and user friendly workflow, from the installation to the configuration of scenarios by using a formal model of the network; \textbf{iii)} a use case illustrating the dynamic link capabilities of our emulator; we provide an experimental evaluation, varying different network parameters configured by demand for effectively emulating satellite communications.